Gevulde koek

 Gevulde koek ("filled cake") is a Dutch pastry, consisting of a rich almond paste filling encased in buttery shortcrust pastry.
 Typically around 10 cm in diameter, it is often decorated with 1–5 whole or halved almonds atop.
-The number of almonds can signal quality, artisan bakers tend to use more almonds than mass-produced versions.
+Artisan bakers tend to use more almonds than mass-market versions.

 The almond paste found in artisanal or in-store bakery products use a blend of ground almonds, sugar, egg yolk, and lemon zest.
-In contrast, mass-produced supermarket packages frequently use cheaper persipan, a pastry paste that may include vegetable fats, sugar, apricot kernels, or legume pastes instead of real almonds.
+In contrast, mass-produced supermarket packages frequently use cheaper persipan, a pastry paste that may include vegetable fats, sugar, apricot kernels, or legume pastes instead of almonds.

 History

 The use of almond paste in Dutch cuisine dates back to the early 16th century: a Dutch recipe from Brussels in around 1510 mentions almond paste, indicating early origins of enriched pastries.
 The origins of the round, filled cookie as known today is not precisely known.
 Since then, it has become a staple of Dutch bakery culture, regularly featured in bakery counters, train kiosks, and café offerings.
-The gevulde koek is closely associated with the Dutch coffee break tradition (koffietijd), commonly enjoyed with coffee or tea.
+The gevulde koek is closely associated with the Dutch coffee break tradition (koffietijd), commonly consumed with coffee or tea.